ckan/ckanext-dcat/docs/healthdcat.md

   out in the wild that uses a blank node for this and adds several properties, however this is inconsistent with other DCAT implementations.
 6. DatasetSeries are not supported yet by CKAN, and also not by this profile.
-7. The *quality annotation* property has not been implemented due to it being very vaguely specified for now.
+7. The *quality annotation* property has not been implemented due to usage not being completely defined yet.
 8. There is no multilingual support yet.
 9. For other properties, any limitations from the DCAT-AP profiles still apply.